jtlowery/decision_tree/README.md

 # Future Work
 - Add support for continuous variables
+- Refactor so that splits are made on functions not specific values
 - Add tests for fit and predict
 - Extend for random forests